Table of Contents

 Here is God’s love: “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
 Love is true only when it is in action.
 God’s love for sinners led Him to give all that He had for their salvation (Romans 5:8).
 The apostle John declares, “Greater love has no one than this: to lay down one’s life for one’s friends” (John 15:13).

-There are none to whom He refuses the blessings of saving grace.
+There are none to whom the Lord refuses the blessings of saving grace.
 There is but one condition—belief in, and willing cooperation with, Christ.
 God’s love engulfs all humanity, but directly benefits only those who accept it (John 1:12).
 It is God’s goodness that leads men to repentance (Romans 2:4).

 In His service,